pennz/PneumothoraxSegmentation/notes.md

 metric (averaged) is 0.43853221405297516, this time, loss decreases all the time (so it is lucky thing?)
 ---> yes, luck, this time metric (averaged) is 0.43460081052035093... at the end, and endof epoch 8, 0.43088699085637927 -> another try, best at 8, 0.43550380077213047, end 10th, 0.4364475174807012

+Automatic x-ray image contrast enhancement based on parameter auto-optimization

+# comparison
+## unet size

+Total params: 16,317,107
+Total trainable params: 7,921,651
+Total non-trainable params: 8,395,456

+## daf size (so try with more trainable params)
+Total params: 24,454,501
+Total trainable params: 1,542,821
+Total non-trainable params: 22,911,680k

+## todo
+1. first not transformed data
+2. in later epochs, use transformed data?
+3. different data size
+4. try compare different layer information, and may be it will give useful info
+5. four quants split thing in the calculation structure
+6. batch norm for layer~ part of the data

+## fastai course
+1. paper bag of tricks for Image Classification with CNN

 for runner_test/kernel-metadata.json  , we use json, read template file and change some fileds.
 So it is for coordinator.